 Edited by Martin Pickavé and Lisa Shapiro

-All professions increasingly demands ethical training.
-And for good reasons.
-Ethics is about deciding what's the right course of action, and what justifies our those beliefs.
+All professions increasingly demand ethical training, for good reasons.
+Ethics is about deciding what's the right course of action, and what justifies our beliefs.
 With its many streams suited to your career plans, we will offer the ethical theory and practice that will put you one step ahead. learn more →

 Keenan Prize 2017 Congratulations to current MA graduate student, Kelsey Vicars, whose paper Implicit Bias and...

 Convocation Fall 2017 Congratulations to all our graduating students at Fall Convocation 2017, including David Walker who...

 Graduate Research Award 2016-2017 CONGRATULATIONS!!!
 To the joint winners of the 2016-2017 Graduate Research Award Weixin Cai (“How...

 Dr. Endre Begby has won the Dean of Graduate Studies Award for Excellence, in the category of...